Overview of Oregon Taxes

 Oregon Property Tax

 Property taxes in Oregon are limited by two laws passed during the 1990s: Measure 5 and Measure 50.
 Combined, these two measures put caps on both the total effective tax rate that cap be applied to any individual property and the growth in assessed values, on which taxes are based.
-Thanks to those limits, Oregon now has property taxes that are lower than the national average, and homeowners in Oregon enjoy a large amount of consistency in the amount of taxes they pay from one year to the next.
-If you’re thinking about purchasing a home in the Beaver State or are looking to refinance a property there, check out our mortgage guide for details about getting a mortgage.
+Thanks to those limits, Oregon now has property taxes that are lower than the national average.
+Homeowners in Oregon also enjoy a large amount of consistency in the amount of taxes they pay from one year to the next.
+If you’re thinking about purchasing a home in the Beaver State or are looking to refinance a property there, check out our Oregon mortgage guide for details about getting a mortgage.
 Below, we will review those two laws in depth and take a look at property tax rates across the state of Oregon.

 How Oregon Property Taxes Work

 As in many states, local assessors in Oregon annually appraise properties to determine their fair market value.
 However, taxes in Oregon do not necessarily apply to market value.
 Instead, they either to the market value or the maximum assessed value, whichever is lower.

 The most important aspect of the maximum assessed value is that, so long as it is less than market value (which it usually is), it is limited to 3% annual growth.
 That means that even when home values are skyrocketing, property taxes should remain relatively stable.